facetint/FdF/README.md

 🔲 **mlx_new_window** : Creates a window and specifies the starting position of this window.
 Returns a pointer to the created window, which is then used to perform graphical operations on the window.We can give the window height, width and a title.

+🔲**mlx_loop** : Used to start the interaction loop.
+This function is used to listen to window events, track user interaction and run a specific graphics application continuously.

 <img width="646" alt="Ekran Resmi 2023-11-26 02 30 03" src="https://github.com/facetint/FdF/assets/99668549/2e34e52b-ddbd-4456-a9cf-a49f2db8022e">